sigrdrifa/lucid-from-html/README.md

 Please report any issues (including examples of html files that don’t parse correctly) at the [issue tracker](https://github.com/alogic0/lucid-from-html/issues).

-# Install
+# Install using cabal

 1. Clone the repository.

+2. Install **hpack** tool.

-2. Change to the directory of the repository.
+3. Change to the directory of the repository.

-3. Run
+4. Run

+        > hpack
         > cabal install

-# Run
+# Usage

 To convert *filename*.html to lucid text, run